The Love of Sunya: Cast

-Production background
+Production

 The film was Swanson's first independent production; she later called it an "agonizing ordeal".
 She chose to film another adaptation of Max Marcin and Charles Guernon's play, for it had been filmed once before in 1919, starring Clara Kimball Young, and was a resounding success on Broadway.
 Swanson hired Albert Parker, who had directed the 1919 film, in the hope, given that Parker was already familiar with the material, that the production would be quicker.

 Swanson ignored advice to shoot the film in Hollywood and opted to rent space in William Randolph Hearst's Cosmopolitan Studios in New York City.
 Production began in September 1926 but problems quickly arose due to Swanson's lack of experience as a producer.
 The production soon ran over budget and was marred by several other problems, mainly the lack of a suitable cameraman to deal with the film's intricate double exposures.
 According to Swanson's autobiography, the services of cinematographer George Barnes were eventually secured, though he is given no screen credit.